-The minimum payments required under the License Agreement have been accrued for on the Company's Condensed Consolidated Balance Sheets in accordance with GAAP, which specifies that when a liability is probable and the amount can be reasonably estimated, said liability should be recorded in the current reporting period.
-Per the License Agreement, the contractual minimum payments began on January 1, 2022 and continue until December 31, 2024, thus satisfying both criteria of probable and reasonably estimable.
+The minimum payments required under the License Agreement have been accrued for on the Company's Consolidated Balance Sheet in accordance with GAAP, which specifies that when a liability is probable and the amount can be reasonably estimated, said liability should be recorded in the current reporting period.
+Per the License Agreement, the contractual minimum payments begin on January 1, 2022 and continue until December 31, 2024, thus satisfying both criteria of probable and reasonably estimated.
 Accordingly, a long-term liability was recorded representing the sum of those contractual minimums.
-As of December 2022, the Company had a current liability of approximately \$196,724, which \$56,724 is included in accounts payable and \$140,000 in other accrued liabilities (See Note F - Current Accrued Liabilities for further breakdown of accrued liabilities), along with a non-current liability of \$220,000 included in accrued royalties - long-term recorded on its Condensed Consolidated Balance Sheets.
+As of December 31, 2020, the Company had a current liability of approximately \$28,000, included in accounts payable and a non-current liability of \$500,000 included in accrued royalties - long-term recorded on its Consolidated Balance Sheet.
+The corresponding expense was recorded in the selling, general and administrative line of the Consolidated Statements of Operations.